What are the benefits of becoming a retinal surgeon?

 Other Questions about Retinal Surgeon

-What is a retinal surgeon?
+What is the average workday for a retinal surgeon?